ndsev/zserio-tutorial-cpp/README.md

 ### Zserio runtime exceptions

 The zserio runtime throws three exceptions.
-The `zserio::CppRuntimeException`, the `zserio::BitStreamException` and the `zserio::ContraintException`.
+The `zserio::CppRuntimeException`, the `zserio::BitStreamException` and the `zserio::ConstraintException`.
 The last two exceptions are specialization of `zserio::CppRuntimeException` only, so basically it is enough to catch the runtime exception for most scenarios.

 It makes sense to try-catch all of your writes and reads as we do in our tutorial: